-The recruitment and hiring of new faculty is an opportunity for departments to engage in reflection and long-term planning.
-It is important to consider broader programmatic questions, rather than just seeking to hire someone similar to the person being replaced.
-What curricular gaps need to be filled in the department?
-What areas or courses, if any, might be deleted from the department’s offerings?
-What are the characteristics that the department looks for in a colleague?
-What programmatic contributions to the department and the College will a new person be expected to make?
-Pondering questions of this type will help provide the department with a pool of candidates with the characteristics necessary for a successful search and will help minimize the time involved in the recruitment process.
+The recruitment and hiring of new faculty is an opportunity for programs and departments to engage in reflection and long-term planning.
+It is important to consider broader programmatic questions, rather than automatically seeking to hire someone similar to the person being replaced.
+What curricular gaps need to be filled?
+What areas or courses, if any, might be deleted from the department or program’s offerings?
+What are the characteristics that the department/program looks for in a colleague?
+What programmatic contributions to the department/program and the College will a new person be expected to make?
+Pondering questions of this type will help provide the program or department with a pool of candidates with the characteristics necessary for a successful search and will help minimize the time involved in the recruitment and evaluation processes.

-The most successful searches are those in which (1) the department carefully reviews its needs and enters the market as early as possible; (2) the department generates, whenever possible, a candidate pool before the annual convention of its professional society takes place (or before other means of conducting preliminary interviews); (3) pre‑scanning takes place before the convention/preliminary interviews so that approximately 10‑15 candidate interviews may be arranged in advance; (4) a short list of approximately three people whom the department wishes to bring on-campus is developed as soon as possible after the convention/preliminary interviews; (5) the on-campus interview is viewed by the department as an opportunity not only to evaluate the candidates but also to present the virtues of the department and of the College.
+The most successful searches are those in which (1) the department/program carefully reviews its needs and enters the market as early as possible (preferably aligning the timing of its search with the primary annual convention/conference in the field, if relevant); (2) the department/program generates a list of key criteria that are used for evaluating candidate pools; (3) the department/program selects approximately 10 candidates from diverse backgrounds to be interviewed via Zoom; (4) a short list of three people whom the department/program wishes to bring on-campus is developed as soon as possible after the preliminary interviews; and (5) an offer is made to the candidate who most closely aligns with the department/program’s needs.
+The on-campus interview should be viewed by the department/program as an opportunity not only to evaluate the candidates but also to present the virtues of the department/program and of the College.

-When recruiting new faculty, it is essential to keep in mind the College’s serious commitment to diversity as part of its mission:
+When recruiting new faculty members, it is essential to keep in mind the College’s commitment to diversity as part of its mission:

 Lafayette College is committed to creating a diverse community: one that is inclusive and responsive, and is supportive of each and all of its faculty, students, and staff.
 The College seeks to promote diversity in its many manifestations.
 These include but are not limited to race, ethnicity, socioeconomic status, gender, gender identity, sexual orientation, religion, disability, and place of origin.